George Horton: Criticism

+Response to criticism

+Several historians have defended Horton, criticizing the accusations thrown at him as misconceptions.

+I. Lamb and C. Lamb, two historians who have co-authored a biography of Horton, dispute these criticisms one-by-one.
+For example, they note how Kırlı "made the usual disparaging remarks about Horton and Western scholarship, and added her own false claims", such as that Marjorie Dobkin's book on Smyrna is based on Horton's, which is demonstrably false.
+They also note how, despite her criticisms of Horton, she admits that he was "right about who burned Smyrna and why they did so".
+In addition, they state that Peter M. Buzanski has a "lack of familiarity" with George Horton, labeling all of his claims and assertions on Horton as "demonstrably false".
+They also criticized David Roessel's statement about Horton being anti-Turkish, which was made "in passing, with no evidence".
+Meanwhile, they described Brian Coleman's statements as such:

+Brian Coleman was more even-handed.
+He described Horton as a philhellene who admired the elements of ancient Greek culture that contributed so much to Western Civilization.
+He thought Horton’s love of Western classics fueled his “moral courage” and desire “to tell the truth,” and that his testimony on Smyrna “still rings true” “eighty years later.”
+At the same time, Coleman argued that a Western orientation “nurtured Horton’s prejudice” and concluded Horton was guilty of “a demonization of Muslims in general and of Turks in particular.”
+He advised readers to “learn from both what is true and what is false” in Horton’s writings, but nowhere in his article did Coleman identify a single false statement Horton made.

 Media coverage

 The New York Times of September 21 carried a story from Athens attributed to the Associated Press, reporting Horton's account of events in Smyrna.
 It opened in quotation marks with "the manner in which" he had summarized for the AP: "During my consulship at Saloniki I was bombed by Bulgars and Germans and during my official career I have had many rough experiences with submarines and fire, but never in my life have I seen anything like the Smyrna catastrophe."

 Return to the United States

 Horton's November arrival in New York City was covered by The New York Times primarily in regard to his transport for the American Archaeological Society of thirty gold coins found at Sardis.
 They were believed to be minted for Croesus, and to represent the earliest coinage of gold anywhere.
 The story introduced him as "Dr. George Horton, United States Consul General at Smyrna, where he witnessed the burning and sacking of the ancient seaport and the evacuation of 40,000 refugees in five days ..." and closed with two paragraphs on Smyrna service, including recent personal loss of property and upcoming consultation in Washington concerning missing Americans.